*Coming Soon* LHEA On-Demand

 • Where do we start?

-In this foundational course, you will learn from experts:
+In this foundational training, you will learn from experts:

 • how to ensure that patients and their concerns are at the center of the research process